Chirag-Solanki6804/fully-responsive-portfolio-layout/README.md

 ## 📌 What I Learn

-👉 Learn about how to build project.
+👉 Learn about How to use Media Query and bulid responsive website. <br>
-👉 Learn more about `flex` property of CSS.
+👉 learn more new css properties for better styling.

 ## 📬 Connect With Me